-How I landed my first Salesforce job
+How I landed my first job

 Several years ago, Tom, a recruiter for a Salesforce developer role, reached out to me while interviewing for engineering roles unrelated to Salesforce.
-I had no idea what Salesforce was at the time, but, thought it was a good idea to at least listen to what he had to say about the role.
+I had no idea what Salesforce was at the time, but I thought it was a good idea to at least listen to what he had to say about the role.
 After hearing about the company, why they use Salesforce, and what I'd be doing, I put my hat in the running for the position by sending in my resume.

 💡 On compensation: He asked what I'd like to make but said I hadn't thought much about how I would want.
-He pushed me on a number but told him I legitimately had no idea how much I would need because I knew nothing about Salesforce and would need to research more before I gave him a number.
+He pushed me on a number, but I told him I legitimately had no idea how much I would need because I knew nothing about Salesforce and would need to research more before I gave him a number.

 Eric, the hiring manager, read through my resume and was interested in my previous development experience.
-Eric told Tom to call me in for an interview because he thought that even though I didn't know anything about Salesforce, I'd be able to apply my experiences to the platform relatively quickly.
+Eric told Tom to call me for an interview because he thought that even though I didn't know anything about Salesforce, I'd be able to apply my experiences to the platform relatively quickly.

-The interview process was pretty informal: a systems design/behavioral/cultural interview all baked into a three-hour session.
+The interview process was informal: a systems design/behavioral/cultural interview baked into a three-hour session.
 I wasn't as diligent a note-taker on interviews as I am now, but I do remember a few questions that stood out to me at the time of the interview:

 - Systems Design: How would you design a data model for a car dealership?

 - Behavioral: What if the stakeholders don't like your proposed technical solution?

 - Behavioral/Cultural: What do you do if you don't have enough time to test some code that needs to go into production quickly?